UtBots-Home/theseus-project/README.md

-# Theseus: Build, adapt, and evolve with an open-source manipulator
+# THESEUS: build, adapt, and evolve with an open-source manipulator